ARCHER2-HPC/archer2-website/_courses/260429-protein-dynamics-vt.md

     </div>

-*Firefox works fine in collaborate if you install <a href="https://addons.mozilla.org/en-GB/firefox/addon/uaswitcher/">uaswitcher addon</a> and tell it to identify the browser as Google Chrome for urls starting https://eu.bbcollab.com/
+*Firefox works fine for collaborate if you install <a href="https://addons.mozilla.org/en-GB/firefox/addon/uaswitcher/">uaswitcher addon</a> and tell it to identify the browser as Google Chrome for urls starting https://eu.bbcollab.com/  when we have tried it.

 </section>